 Remarks by James Martin to the Financial Research Advisory Committee

-Welcome to the Financial Research Advisory Committee’s 20th meeting.
-I’m James Martin, Deputy Director of Operations performing the duties of the Director for the Office of Financial Research.
+Welcome to the Financial Research Advisory Committee’s 21st meeting.
+I’m James Martin, Acting Director of the Office of Financial Research.

-I’d like to extend a warm welcome to our committee members.
-I’m grateful that you continue to take time from your demanding schedules to meet with us and for your willingness to share your advice.
+I’d like to extend a warm welcome to our committee members, both here with me in New York and online.
+I’m grateful that you continue to take time from your demanding schedules to meet with us and willingly share your advice.

-Since its inception, this committee has weighed in on a variety of topics and offered invaluable insights to the OFR on how to conduct its financial stability monitoring and analysis.
+Since its inception, this committee has weighed in on a variety of topics and offered OFR invaluable insights into how to conduct its financial-stability monitoring and analysis.

-We’ll wrap up by brainstorming topics for our next meeting and plan to adjourn by 1 p.m.
+We’ll wrap up by brainstorming topics for our next meeting, and we’ll plan to adjourn by 1 p.m.

 Questions and comments will be limited to committee members only.
 Now that we are in a hybrid meeting, for those here with me, we will use the FRAC tradition of turning up your tent cards to indicate you would like to speak.
 Those on Zoom should use the raise hand feature.
 I want to remind everyone that this meeting is public and on the record.
 I’d like to thank you all for your time and commitment to the OFR, and I look forward to a productive discussion.

 And now, I’m pleased to introduce Randy Kroszner, our committee Chairman.